 Use the same scenario as before; no outside resources, only a simple function calculator, and 10 minutes to complete.

 Real Estate Express offers a great real estate exam prep course for just $99.
 With it, you get thousands of practice questions, 15 full-length tests, digital flashcards, and their Pass or Don’t Pay Guarantee.
 If you still need to complete your prelicensing class, Real Estate Express is a great option because this exam prep is rolled into three of their four prelicensing packages.

 Kaplan has been a leader in the test preparation field for more than 70 years, and they’ve got their approach nicely dialed in.
 Kaplan’s exam prep package costs $99, and with it you get access to their exclusive QBank platform, an interactive test prep area that allows you to drill individual questions, testing topics, take full-length practice tests, and even create your own tests based on the particular subject areas you’re struggling with.

 Similar to Mbition – Learn Real Estate Adaptive Learning Technology, Kaplan’s Performance Tracker helps you identify the types of questions you struggle with most often and gives you the tools you need to make improvements.

 If you’re looking for a more cost-effective option, check out Real Estate Exam Scholar.
 Coming in at just $29, you get six months of access to a question bank of more than 1,200 questions, 25 full-length practice tests, lots of state-specific content, and a mobile-friendly interface that makes it easy to review a couple of questions at a time when you’ve got a spare minute or two.

 Bringing It All Together

-There are lots of options for real estate practice exams, but Mbition Learning provides the best options for soon-to-be real estate professionals to power up their prep and crush their test.
+There are lots of options for real estate practice exams, but Mbition – Learn Real Estate provides the best options if you’re ready to get your license, power up your prep, and crush your test.
 Check them out today and start preparing for the next step of your career.